43 easy pumpkin painting ideas

 A Kailo Chic Life is bringing the 90s back with her funky pumpkin painting ideas.
 Paint retro shapes and squiggles (along with some cute Halloween characters) for some fun pumpkin decor.

 20. Pastel pumpkin faces

 Turn your pumpkins into clown characters with The House That Lars Built.
 She has uploaded the templates for these sweet faces to her blog for free.
 Download, print and use as stencils for your own pumpkins.

 21. Watercolour pumpkin painting

 The Craft Patches pumpkins look beautiful but the best part?
 They're really easy to make.
 Head over to their blog to find out how to make this watercolour effect using just sharpies.

-We love artist Arianna McKnight Bliss’s pumpkin painting idea.
-These spooky trees against a white background make great Halloween decor that also look super minimal and classy.
+We love artist Arianna McKnight Bliss's pumpkin painting idea.
+These spooky trees against a white background make great Halloween decor that also looks super minimal and classy.